EmanueleGendy/operator-bases/README.md

 ## Notes

-- This code is intended for exploring theoretical physics concepts and may require knowledge of the underlying model and context for full interpretation.
+- This code is intended for exploring theoretical physics concepts and may require knowledge of the underlying model and context for full interpretation (see arXiv:2112.03889 for more details).
 - The code currently lacks user input/output handling and error checking, making it more suitable for personal use or reference.
 - Contributions to improve documentation, user-friendliness, and code quality are welcome.
+Please send any suggestions to emanuele.gendy@gmail.com .

 ## License